LeeTS1001/3bmGPT/README.md

 ```
 This script generates a list of the top 20 closely related interaction data based on the input interaction.

-Fully functional web-based tool will be released along with comprehensive instructions.
+Fully functional web-based tool will be released along with comprehensive instructions soon.